katsup07/react-games/README.md

 The site is live [here](https://react-games-swart.vercel.app/).

 ## Install for development
-navigate into the directory and run <br>
+Download files, navigate into root directory, and then run <br>
 ```bash
 npm install
 npm run dev
 ```
-app will be live on localhost:5173.
+App will be live on localhost:5173.